 Functionality from Structure

-The twelfth workshop on Mathematically Structured Functional Programming is devoted to the derivation of functionality from structure.
+The eleventh workshop on Mathematically Structured Functional Programming is devoted to the derivation of functionality from structure.
 It is a celebration of the direct impact of Theoretical Computer Science on programs as we write them today.
 Modern programming languages, and in particular functional languages, support the direct expression of mathematical structures, equipping programmers with tools of remarkable power and abstraction.
 Where would Haskell be without monads?
 Functional reactive programming without arrows?
 Call-by-push-value without adjunctions?
 The list goes on.
 This workshop is a forum for researchers who seek to reflect mathematical phenomena in data and control.

 MSFP 2026 will be held on Saturday 18th July 2026 in affiliation with FSCD 2026 at FLoC 2026 in Lisbon, Portugal.